2024-DEV-HB/MyTest/README.md

 # TIC-TAC-TOE Game

-This project allows two player to play this classic game on a 3x3 board, alternating between X and O players.
+This project allows two players to play this classic game on a 3x3 board, alternating between X and O players.
 The player who succeeds to place three of their marks in a horizontal, vertical or diagonal wins the game.

 ---